Corporate Governance and Compliance

 Whistleblowing and Sarbanes-Oxley

 Epstein Becker Green is well versed in the "whistleblower" provision of Sarbanes-Oxley and other legislation and common law claims that protect employees when they raise issues of alleged corporate misconduct, including federal securities violations.
-Experienced in each phase of whistleblower matters, EBG attorneys can perform in counseling, investigative, or litigation capacities, as appropriate to the circumstances.
+Experienced in each phase of whistleblower matters, Epstein Becker Green attorneys can perform in counseling, investigative, or litigation capacities, as appropriate to the circumstances.
 We advise corporations and their boards of directors and audit committees on implementing codes of conduct and ethics and on whistleblower complaint procedures.
-Whether the client is an employer, a board of directors, or an independent committee, EBG attorneys can conduct or guide investigations in connection with employee retaliation claims.
+Whether the client is an employer, a board of directors, or an independent committee, Epstein Becker Green attorneys can conduct or guide investigations in connection with employee retaliation claims.
 When employees file whistleblower claims before administrative agencies or in U.S. federal or state courts, our experienced litigators can serve.
-We are able to draw on the experience of attorneys in the Corporate and Securities and the Government Investigations (Civil & Criminal) focus areas within our Litigation practice and the Corporate Governance focus area within our Corporate Services practice when helpful to a client.
+We are able to draw on the experience of attorneys in the Corporate and Securities Litigation and the Government Investigations/Civil & Criminal focus areas within our Litigation & Business Disputes practice and the Corporate Governance focus area within our Corporate Services practice when helpful to a client.
 We also assist employers in evaluating to what extent they have "control and direction" of contract workers to assess their potential whistleblower liability.

 Range of Corporate Governance and Compliance Matters We Handle

-The range of Corporate Governance and Compliance matters we handle is broad and includes:
+The range of corporate governance and compliance matters that we handle is broad and includes the following:

-- Design of codes of conduct and ethics and policies and procedures for implementation, orientation, and communication as well as monitoring for effectiveness and revision.
+- Designing codes of conduct and ethics and policies and procedures for implementation, orientation, and communication as well as monitoring for effectiveness and revision

-- Development of procedures for identifying and receiving whistleblower complaints, including complaints of retaliation in connection with alleged whistleblowing activity.
+- Developing procedures for identifying and receiving whistleblower complaints, including complaints of retaliation in connection with alleged whistleblowing activity

-- Initiation and completion of investigations of whistleblower and retaliation complaints, including guidance in the determination of organizational and personnel issues.
+- Initiating and completing investigations of whistleblower and retaliation complaints, including providing guidance in the determination of organizational and personnel issues

-- Development and implementation of internal mechanisms for addressing and responding to whistleblower and retaliation complaints that can assist in litigation avoidance.
+- Developing and implementing internal mechanisms for addressing and responding to whistleblower and retaliation complaints that can assist in litigation avoidance

-- Counsel and representation of clients in connection with administrative proceedings involving whistleblower claims of all types, including under Sarbanes-Oxley.
+- Counseling and representing clients in connection with administrative proceedings involving whistleblower claims of all types, including under Sarbanes-Oxley

-- Defense of employers in administrative and judicial proceedings alleging retaliation and violation of whistleblower protections.
+- Defending employers in administrative and judicial proceedings alleging retaliation and violation of whistleblower protections

-- Analysis of a client's foreign operations and those of its subsidiaries, affiliates, joint venture partners, and major suppliers and customers.
-We have immediate access to sophisticated advice from lawyers with hands-on, local knowledge to provide seamless worldwide advice and representation to our clients.
+- Analyzing a client's foreign operations and those of its subsidiaries, affiliates, joint venture partners, and major suppliers and customers (we have immediate access to sophisticated advice from lawyers with hands-on, local knowledge to provide seamless worldwide advice and representation to our clients)